 At the beginning of summer I created a list of what I think are the most binge-worthy shows on Netflix.
 While I still stand by that list, it isn’t complete.
 There are several other streaming services online that also have great shows, plus, Netflix keeps adding amazing content to their service.
-That’s why it’s time for a new round-up of binge-worthy TV.
+That’s why it’s time for a new round-up of binge-worthy television.

 I am thrilled that this time around, I am joining up with my friend Peaches from Aunt Peaches to share our currently streaming favorites.
 She has fabulous taste in everything, really, but definitely in television shows.
 She knows that when the new season of House of Cards comes out, nobody better come knocking the door unless they are on fire or bringing snacks.

 I noticed several common themes in the shows I chose this time around, so I made a handy key so you can see which shows fit which descriptors.

 *unstable, mentally ill or unreliable protagonist